-Two Swedes killed in Brussels in ‘possible terrorist shooting’
+Brussels shooting: Police shoot dead man suspected of killing two Swedes

 “Frustrated, confused, scared.
 I think everyone was quite scared,” said Caroline Lochs, a fan from Antwerp.

-Video footage of the attack shared on media outlets showed a man in an orange fluorescent vest arriving on a scooter, dropping the vehicle and immediately taking out a large weapon and opening fire on passersby.
+Video footage of the attack shared on media outlets showed a man wearing a white helmet and orange fluorescent vest arriving on a scooter, dropping the vehicle and immediately taking out a large weapon and opening fire on passersby.

 The attacker then picked up his scooter and sped off into the gathering darkness.